maruel/dlibox/go/pio/doc/apps/README.md

 ## Samples

 Please look at the device driver documentation for further examples.

-Tools in [cmd/](cmd/) can also be used as the basis of your projects.
+You are encouraged to look at tools in [cmd/](cmd/).
+These can be used as the basis of your projects.

 ### IR (infra red remote)